 The draft investigation report will be transmitted to the institutional counsel for review of its legal sufficiency.
 Comments should be incorporated into the report as appropriate.

 In distributing the draft report, or portions thereof, to the respondent and complainant, the Research Integrity Officer will inform each recipient of the confidentiality under which the draft report is made available and may establish reasonable conditions to help ensure confidentiality.
 For example, the Research Integrity Officer may request that the recipient sign a confidentiality statement, or come to the Research Integrity Officer’s office to review the report.
+When such a statement is not provided or is unsigned, the confidentiality provisions of the Policy and Procedures of 13.13 remain binding.

 After comments have been received and any necessary changes have been made to the draft report, the investigation committee will transmit the final report with attachments, including any comments from the respondent and complainant, to the Deciding Official, through the Research Integrity Officer.